annacga/RSC_projections/README.md

 - Axons not outperforming the baseline are considered **not tuned**; others are classified according to which variables they encode (position, speed, acceleration, or licking).
 - Multiple tuning is assigned if no single model significantly outperforms others.
 - Classification significance and chance levels are estimated through permutation testing.
-- Detailed explanation available in the publication’s Methods section.

 ### 🧠 Bayesian Decoding
 - **Location:** `analysis/decoding/`